Saurav Agarwal

 Research Interests

-My research focuses on developing large-scale decentralized and collaborative intelligent systems that enable robot teams to work cohesively through environmental perception, inter-robot communication of insights, and coordinated actions.
-By integrating learning-based methods, rigorous theoretical foundations, and practical field deployments, my aim is to introduce new capabilities, improve efficiency and resilience, ensure scalability, and optimize performance for complex tasks.
+My research explores the development of large-scale decentralized and collaborative intelligent systems, enabling robot teams to operate cohesively through advanced environmental perception, inter-robot communication, and coordinated actions.
+By combining learning-based approaches, robust theoretical frameworks, and practical field implementations, I aim to enhance scalability, efficiency, resilience, and performance for complex robotic tasks.
+Key technologies in my work include graph neural networks (GNNs), constrained learning, and optimization frameworks.

-My Ph.D. thesis unifies coverage of point, curve, and area features in environments into a novel generalized coverage framework, formalized as optimization problems on graphs.
-We used the formalization to design approximation algorithms with provable guarantees and heuristic algorithms for fast large-scale applications, validating them extensively in simulations and experiments.
-Prior to the Ph.D., my research comprised analyzing and designing mechanisms and parallel robots using optimization techniques.
-My experience includes using symbolic algebra systems, developing open-source libraries, leading research projects, and mentoring students.
+My Ph.D. research introduced a unified framework for generalized coverage of point, curve, and area features in environments, formalized as graph-based optimization problems.
+This work led to the design of approximation algorithms with provable guarantees and heuristics for fast, large-scale applications, validated through extensive simulations and real-world experiments.
+Before my Ph.D., I focused on analyzing and designing mechanisms and parallel robots using optimization techniques.
+My expertise also spans symbolic algebra systems, open-source library development, project leadership, and student mentorship.

 Coverage of Linear Features using Multiple Robots